 Many lawyers of a certain age recall the film The Paper Chase, in which John Houseman's Professor Kingsfield character tells students on the first day of class that his aim is to instruct each of them to "think like a lawyer."
 That may be important, but a more fundamental objective-for students of the law and any other subject-is learning the art of critical problem solving, or more simply, critical thinking.
 Teaching critical thinking has been the life's work of Professor D'Andrea.
 What I took away from D'Andrea's classes-and I'm sure this was also true for thousands of his students at GMU-was that a disciplined approach to solving a problem always bears fruit.
 The subject-matter nature of the problem is almost irrelevant; D'Andrea himself has worked in a number of fields-literature, drama, mathematics, physics, art, music, and more.
 His approach to a subject, at least as I internalized it, seems to work in all those fields and in the law as well.

-It involves three major steps: defining and understanding the problem to be solved, analyzing the important component considerations, and synthesizing and articulating an effective solution.
+It involves three major steps: defining and understanding the

+A more fundamental objective for students of the law and any other subject-is learning the art of critical problem solving, or more simply, critical thinking. problem to be solved, analyzing the important component considerations, and synthesizing and articulating an effective solution.